Growth Engine:

 local advertisers can't tell you which ad produced their best customer last month

-What a good acquisition system actually does.
+What Growth Engine actually does.

 Five components.
 Skip any one and the whole thing leaks.